top of page

 Credentials

-Thayhorn has extensive experiences working in public and private sectors in the migration field for over 30 years.
-He has an excellent understanding of clients’ needs.
+Thayhorn has an excellent understanding of clients’ needs.
 He is a trusted and experienced Registered Migration Agent (RMA).
 He has written newspapers articles and interviewed on various topics about immigration matters.
 Through his professional career, Thayhorn has received many awards including:

 Victoria’s Award for Excellence in Multicultural Affairs: Medal Award